 For the 2007 Indiana State Fair, I was asked to take one of our Mobile Journalist kits - a Mac Book and Canon S3 digital camera - and see what sort of multimedia we could produce while updating a blog from the fair 4-5 times per day.

-The "Deep Fried" name is a nod to a popular aspect of our fair and others - as sort of a showcase for "extreme" fair food including deep fried candy bars and the like.
+Our blog was called "Deep Fried," a nod to a popular aspect of our fair and others - as sort of a showcase for "extreme" fair food including deep fried candy bars and the like.

 In the seven days of my assignment I posted 32 updates totaling just over 10,000 words; 26 photos and five videos about fair food, harness horses, 4-H kids, the hot weather and the rides.